 Here are some signs that you – like me – may just NOT be a hiker at heart.

-Climbing uphill makes you want to kill yourself
+2. Climbing uphill makes you want to lay down and die

 Climbing uphill for more than an hour can really do a number on your calves.
 Even the best of calves can be afflicted, and trying to walk DOWNhill with jelly-legs never ends well.
 Trust me on that one.

-Because it's sticky and slimy and smelly and makes you not want to take any photos proving you've completed the blasted hike because you look so gross.
+Because it's sticky and slimy and smelly and makes you not want to take any photos proving you've completed the stupid hike because you look so gross.

 Sure, I like the IDEA of seeing the Incan ruins along the trail to Machu Picchu.
 But those ruins and sweeping views don't entice me quiiiiiite enough to ever want to hike the Inca Trail.